I thought this was pretty cool. And would like to make one some time.

 (Make 3)

 1. Ch 2.
 Sc inc in the second ch from the hook.
 Ch 1 and turn.
+(2)2.
+Sc in each st. Ch 1 and turn.
 (2)

 3. Sc inc in each st. Ch 1 and turn.
 (4)